Getaways » Wildflower Watch

 - Because of how our roads are situated, you don’t have to do the whole trail in one day!
 You can spend each day exploring a new area – take your time, see the attractions, get off the beaten path and find the best pastures full of flowers, and use Brenham as your home base.

 - View our Visitor Guide, or request one be mailed to you – in the middle of the guide is a county map with the Bluebonnet Trail indicated by the blue dotted lines.
 The guide also includes all the necessary details about Washington County to help plan your trip.

 - We have many dining choices – American, Mexican, Italian, homestyle/country, BBQ – Whatever you crave, we’ve got you covered.
 Including a variety of good eats in Downtown Brenham.

-- The Southern Flyer Diner is a great little spot nestled amongst the Bluebonnet Trail in between Brenham and Independence.
-Treat yourself with in a chili dog or a “$100 hamburger” served by waitresses in poodle skirts.
+- The Southern Flyer Diner is a great little spot nestled among the Bluebonnet Trail in between Brenham and Independence.
+Treat yourself with a chili dog or a “$100 hamburger” served by waitresses in poodle skirts.